Epidemiology & Public Health

 My research falls into 5 main categories:

 Pediatric Obesity Prevention Intervention Studies: I began my career focusing on obesity prevention via individual-level behavior change strategies.
 I was fortunate to work on the Challenge! trial for my dissertation research (advisor: M. Treuth), a home- and community-based health promotion/obesity prevention study targeting low-income, urban, African American adolescents.
 This trial demonstrated the efficacy of this intervention in preventing obesity.
 I then served as co-investigator on both the Toddler Obesity Prevention Study (TOPS) and an extension of Challenge!
 (Challenge! in Schools).
+My current research examines LWP implementation as a strategy for obesity prevention.

 Measures development for obesity/nutrition-related constructs: On multiple occasions, when a measure has been needed in a research study, but a validated tool was not available, I have initiated a measures development study.
 This has lead to the significant contribution of measures for screening for food insecurity, assessing parental satisfaction with toddler body size, and toddler feeding.